ocque41/microgen/README.md

 1. Set `STACK_PROJECT_ID` and `STACK_SECRET_KEY` (or `STACK_SECRET_SERVER_KEY`) on the FastAPI host before deploying.
 For providers like Render, update the production environment and trigger a redeploy so the new secrets load.
 2. Mirror the same project ID on the frontend (`VITE_STACK_PROJECT_ID`) and ensure `VITE_STACK_JWT_EXCHANGE_URL` points at the backend origin (for example `https://<backend>/api/auth/stack/exchange`).
+3. Confirm CORS is allowing your frontend origin (`https://microagents.cumulush.com`) and the custom Stack headers (`X-Stack-Access-Token`, `X-Stack-Refresh-Token`).
+These are defined in `backend/app/main.py` via `ALLOWED_ORIGINS` and `ALLOWED_HEADERS`.
-3. After the backend restarts, run a manual `curl` POST to `/api/auth/stack/exchange` using a valid Stack session pair to confirm a 200 response with `TokenResponse` JSON:
+4. After the backend restarts, run a manual `curl` POST to `/api/auth/stack/exchange` using a valid Stack session pair to confirm a 200 response with `TokenResponse` JSON:

    ```bash
    curl -i \